A global definition of quasinormal modes for Kerr-AdS Black Holes: The anti-de Sitter end

-There are also estimates for the formal adjoint $P_h(z)^*$ if $\nu \geq1$, or $\mathscr{P}_h(z)^*$ if $0<\nu < 1$.
-However, the formal adjoint $\mathscr{P}_h(z)^*$ is no longer a scalar operator --- see \cite[Section 4]{gannot:bessel} where the formal adjoint is defined (which is the same as in the Boutet de Monvel calculus for smooth boundary value problems).
-Furthermore, \cite[Theorem 2]{gannot:bessel} only treats estimates for the formal adjoint when $k=0$, although this does not present a problem here.
+Estimates for the formal adjoint $P(\lambda)^*$ if $\nu \geq1$, or $\mathscr{P}(\lambda)^*$ if $0<\nu < 1$, also hold.
+However, the formal adjoint $\mathscr{P}(\lambda)^*$ is no longer a scalar operator --- see \cite[Section 4]{gannot:bessel} where the formal adjoint is defined (which is entirely analogous to the adjoint in the Boutet de Monvel calculus for smooth boundary value problems \cite{de1971boundary}).
+Furthermore, \cite[Theorem 1]{gannot:bessel} only treats estimates for the formal adjoint when $k=0$, although this does not present a problem here.